api7/lua-resty-expr/README.md

 }
 ```

+### Logical Operators

-Logical operator can be one of
+Logical operator can be one of the following:

 * OR
 * AND
 * !OR: not (expr1 or expr2 or ...)
 * !AND: not (expr1 and expr2 and ...)

-Their combination can be like:
+Example ussage with comparison operators:

 ```json
 [